-In Europe, development became more oriented to a rural world that was experiencing deep transformation.
-We can see how concepts like "community organization" arose in the context of rural European development, to create a distinction with community development in non-occidental contexts.
-If "community development" was applicable to the economically dependent and underdeveloped countries included in the "Third World" and to the former colonies of the European countries, it was as part of an effort to make these countries participate in economic and social development plans created in the developed world.
-On the contrary, "community organization" indicated grassroots efforts to organize and resolve problems locally, and make their needs and demands known to the competent authorities.
-"Community organization" was wrongly associated with the people of the industrialized and "rich" countries as well as with urban populations.
+In Europe, development became more oriented to a rural world which was experiencing deep transformation.
+We can see how concepts like 'community organization' arose in the context of this rural European development, to create a distinction with community development in non-occidental contexts.
+If 'community development' was applicable to the economically dependent and underdeveloped countries included in the 'Third World' and to the former colonies of the European countries, it was as part of an effort to make these countries participate in economic and social development plans created in the developed world.
+On the contrary, 'community organization' indicated grass-roots efforts to organize and resolve problems locally, and make their needs and demands known to the competent authorities.
+'Community organization' was wrongly associated with the people of the industrialised and 'rich' countries as well as with urban populations.

 In this line of community organization, rural development in Europe experienced a very important impulse after 1962, with the creation of the Common Agricultural Policy (CAP), and in 1974 with the establishment of the European Regional Development Fund (ERDF).
-The purpose of the ERDF was to manage, together with other European institutions, the "regional equilibrium and the development of the economic and social structures" of the member countries, through the so-called Structural and Cohesion Funds, granted initially to Portugal, Spain, and Greece.
-Policies changed from a productive model, at the time of the birth of the EU, to a "conservation" model, especially with the application of the Leader II Program of rural development (1994-1999), which granted to the rural world and its inhabitants a more environmental program.
-These narratives of power were elaborated in the hegemonic urban world without taking into account the social actors and the right to diversity, by asking the farmers to stop producing and to dedicate themselves to serving the tourists and to taking care of the new "garden."
+The purpose of the ERDF was to manage, together with other European institutions, the "regional equilibrium and the development of the economic and social structures" of the member countries, through the so called Structural and Cohesion Funds, granted initially to Portugal, Spain and Greece.
+Policies changed from a productive model, at the time of the birth of the EU, to a 'conservation' model, especially with the application of the Leader II Programme (1994-1999) of rural development, which granted to the rural world and its inhabitants a more environmental programme.
+These narratives of power were elaborated in the hegemonic urban world without taking into account the social actors and the right to diversity, and asking the farmers to stop producing and to dedicate themselves to serve the tourists and to take care of the new 'garden'.

 The role of museums and cultural heritage in these processes of development was of great importance in Europe, especially after the 1970s.
-For instance, in England there were 500 local ethnographic museums in the 1980s (Walsh, 1992); these represented a cultural reply to the severe industrial crisis.
-Another important example was the case of France, where the concept of the "ecomuseum" was developed, connected to the politics of natural parks, to overcome the agrarian crisis of rural regions.
+For instance, in England37 there were 500 local ethnographic museums in the 1980s; these represented a cultural reply to the severe industrial crisis.
+Another important example was the case of France, where the concept of the 'ecomuseum' was developed, connected to the politics of natural parks, to overcome the agrarian crisis of rural regions.